School delays, shelters and roadwork: Valley braces for arctic blast

 BROWNSVILLE

+Brownsville ISD on Monday afternoon announced that it would cancel all classes for students and staff on Tuesday.

+Some essential employees, however, may be required to work to address emergency school business.

-Schools will be delayed in Brownsville for Tuesday and Wednesday with classes beginning at 9:40 a.m. at middle schools, 10 a.m. at elementary campuses and 10:45 a.m. at high schools.
+Schools will be delayed in Brownsville on Wednesday with classes beginning at 9:40 a.m. at middle schools, 10 a.m. at elementary campuses and 10:45 a.m. at high schools.

 Bus routes will be delayed two hours but parents can drop off students “at their regular scheduled time,” Brownsville ISD said in a news release Friday, adding that the transportation app will provide updates.